Okafor-Ifeanyi/Post-it_learnable/README.md

 >   [Diagrams on dbdiagrams.io](https://dbdiagram.io/d/640748ba296d97641d861a12)

 ## Design Pattern
+For this API `layered_structure` was abopted for the main purpose of creating all the files in an order that could acomodate the rest easily.
+This structure was optimized as `scalable` and the best for the project decided by the developer.
-For my post-it i used `layered_structure` cause it gave me the feeling of if i could get one right right, then the rest would be `cake` Lets see how it works.
+> Developer: "If I can get one path right, then the rest would be `cake`"

 ## **Soft Delete**
 This feature was implemented by adding an extra attribute to the Postit model called `deleted`